uptechteam/fe-cookbook/ui-components/date-time-pickers.md

 ### MUI Pickers

 **MUI Pickers** is an extension of the MUI library that provides reusable and customizable date and time pickers with a Material Design look and feel.

+> **Note!** The Date and Time Pickers are available in two packages:

+> - `@mui/x-date-pickers`, which is MIT licensed (free forever) and contains all the components to edit a date and/or a time.
+> - `@mui/x-date-pickers-pro`, which is commercially licensed and contains additional components to edit date and/or time ranges.

 **Features:**